 Idea generation sessions are the workshops I enjoy the most.
 I love the buzz, the energy and it’s so satisfying to go through the journey of inventing something new.
-If you were to simply walk into an idea generation session, it may appear chaotic with post-its, magazines, random products and objects strewn all over the place.
-However, the best sessions are really well organised.
-Of course they need to be planned properly, but once this is done, this is how you structure them.
+If you were to walk into an idea generation session, it may appear chaotic with post-its, magazines, random products and objects strewn all over the place.
+However, the best sessions are well organised.
+Of course, they need to be planned properly, but once this is done, this is how you structure them.

 Part I Divergent Phase

 During the divergent phase, you’re in classic ‘brainstorming’ mode.
-The emphasis is on generating a high volume of fresh new ideas and on encouraging people to build on each other’s thinking, without criticism or judgment.
+The emphasis is on generating a high volume of fresh new ideas and encouraging people to build on each other’s thinking, without criticism or judgment.
 Ask people to capture ideas individually on post-its, so that everyone gets a chance to contribute.
 Remember that brilliant ideas often emerge from individual reflection, rather than groupthink.

-Then, after the individual ‘brain bank’ turn to more syndicate work using a series of creative exercises to really stretch thinking.
+Then, after the individual ‘brain bank’ turn to more syndicate work using a series of creative exercises to stretch thinking.
 The emphasis is very much on forcing and encouraging further lateral connections.

 There are many different types of creative exercise to choose from, see here, but normally I’d use no more than three as by then, people will have become mentally jaded.
-As a facilitator, you’re looking to maintain high energy levels and to really challenge people to develop as many new ideas as possible.
+As a facilitator, you’re looking to maintain high energy levels and challenge people to develop as many new ideas as possible.
 You’re looking for both quality and quantity.

 The Turning Point